-Learn about tax write-offs and the tax benefits of using them
+Tax write-offs and the benefits of using them

 When filing your taxes, there are ways to minimize your taxable income — commonly known as a tax write off.
 While, many people have heard of tax write-offs they may not be sure how to take them.
 Tune in as we explore the answers to “what’s a write-off?” and “what to write-off on taxes?”